 When will the results be available?

-Covid recovery permitting, the study will be in the field from October 2020 through January 2021.
+Covid recovery permitting, the study will be in the field from October 2020 through the end of the year.
 The results will be published in spring 2021.

 Will my college be identified in the report?